FairgateLabs/rust-bitvmx-zk-proof/README.md

 ### Proving

 The first step is to generate the stark proof, passing the expected input.
-In order to make the host generic, we need to specify the directory to the guest code.
 In this dummy example, any input bellow 100 will output a journal with 1, and zero otherwise.

-`GUEST_CODE=<base_path>/zkvm_guest cargo run --release --bin host -- prove-stark --input 50 --output stark-proof.bin`
+`cargo run --release --bin host -- prove-stark --input 50 --output stark-proof.bin`

 The second step is to generate the snark proof for the stark proof.